alexandrecharles199777/alexandrecharles199777/README.md

 - 👋 Hi, I’m @alexandrecharles199777
 - 👀 I’m interested in whatever  makes me happy
 - 🌱 I’m currently learning Languages
-- 💞️ I’m looking to collaborate on what benefits my future
+- 💞️ I’m looking to collaborate with a partner
 - 📫 How to reach me contact me on my email

 <!---